Cherreads

 A rush of warmth bloomed in Ravon's chest, cutting through the icy fear.
 He stood a little taller, suddenly very proud of his soot-stained shirt.

-The tension finally bled out of Darius's shoulders.
-The massive warrior stepped forward and dropped to one knee, bringing himself to Ravon's eye level.
+The tension bled out of Darius's shoulders.
+The warrior stepped forward and dropped to one knee, bringing himself to Ravon's eye level.
 He reached out, his heavy hand gently ruffling Ravon's messy black hair.

 Before Ravon could find the words to respond, the world seemed to stop.